 In the location path, type the following, name it Windows Update and click Next:

 cmd /c wuapp.exe

 A desktop shortcut will be created.
-Now right-click on the icon and chose ‘Properties’.
+Now right-click on the icon and choose ‘Properties’.

-Under Shortcut tab, change the ‘Run’ menu to ‘Minimized‘.
+Under the Shortcut tab, change the ‘Run’ menu to ‘Minimized‘.
 Click OK.